Directed by: John Carpenter

 Fifteen years after murdering his sister on Halloween night 1963, Michael Myers escapes from a mental hospital and returns to the small town of Haddonfield, Illinois to kill again.

-- As the film was shot out of sequence, John Carpenter and Jamie Lee Curtis created a “fear meter” so that she would know what level of terror Laurie should be exhibiting in certain scenes.
+→ As the film was shot out of sequence, John Carpenter created a fear meter so that Jamie Lee Curtis would know what level of terror she should be exhibiting.